Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 Over/Under Insights

+- Georgia State's games this season have gone over 51 points six of 12 times.

-- Georgia State and its opponents have gone over the current 51-point total in six of 12 games (50%) this season.
+- Ball State's games have gone over 51 points in seven of 11 chances this season.

-- Saturday's over/under is 0.3 points higher than the combined 50.7 PPG average of the two teams.
+- Saturday's total is 0.3 points higher than the combined 50.7 PPG average of the two teams.

 - These two squads surrender a combined 54.2 points per game, 3.2 more than this contest's over/under.